00 / 00

 Complications include persistent swelling in an extremity; bacterial infection due to stagnant lymph fluid; pain; weakness; and numbness that can lead to loss of range of motion of the joints in an extremity.

+Traditionally, lymphedema is treated using compression garments and physical therapy.
 Fox Chase Cancer Center's Lymphedema Treatment Program is available to our patients through the Department of Physical Medicine and Rehabilitation.
 Our therapists offer complete decongestive physiotherapy (CDP), a European program that has been used successfully to treat lymphedema patients since the 1980s.
 The CDP technique is the treatment of choice for lymphedema and is recognized by the National Lymphedema Network and various other international organizations.

 The National Lymphedema Network has recognized Fox Chase Cancer Center as a clinical treatment center for lymphedema.
 Safe and effective, Lymphedema Association of North America (LANA) certified therapists at Fox Chase provide:

 Through Fox Chase Cancer Center's department of physical medicine and rehabilitation, a board-certified physiatrist and a licensed physical therapist will provide each patient with a full evaluation.
 The program includes diagnosing and treating lymphedema and its associated conditions during the acute, subacute and/or chronic phases.